grpc-ecosystem/grpc-httpjson-transcoding/README.md

-# grpc-transcoding
+# grpc-httpjson-transcoding

-grpc-transcoding is a library that supports [transcoding](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto) so that HTTP/JSON can be converted to gRPC.
+grpc-httpjson-transcoding is a library that supports [transcoding](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto) so that HTTP/JSON can be converted to gRPC.